Mohamed-4rarh/create-next-supabase-starter/README.md

 ## 🤔 Why Use This Starter Instead of Starting from Scratch?

-Setting up a **Next.js 15 + Supabase project** from scratch can be time-consuming and repetitive.
+Setting up a **Next.js 15 + Supabase project** from scratch can be **time-consuming and repetitive**.
 Developers often spend **hours configuring** authentication, database setup, styling, and component libraries before even writing business logic.

 This starter **eliminates the setup hassle** and provides a **pre-configured, production-ready environment with stable versions**, allowing you to focus **on building features** instead of boilerplate code.